 Have you found out that you’ve got what it takes to get an entry-level role or start a small business?
 Great!
 Then, go to the next step and…

 Learn the basics

 Most likely, you know a lot about your hobby.
+For example, as an amateur programmer, you are aware of some basic technologies, know the difference between “stroke-width” and “stroke miterlimit.”
 You know what works and how to go better about it.
 But maybe, you’ve never thought about your hobby as a business (or a full-time employment).
 Before you transform it into a source of income, you need to know the big picture of making a living out of your hobby.

 For instance, you may be truly passionate about photography.
 However, a life of a freelance photographer is not just creativity and meeting new people.

 You’ll need to spend long hours editing and retouching the shots you’ve taken, deal with difficult clients and handle a high volume of criticism.
 In addition, you’ll need excellent people skills since your success will heavily depend on getting along with your clients.
 Are you ready for these peculiarities of your hobby turned into a profession?

 To cut the long story short, go and learn what your potential profession really consists of.